AIAUSA/goaia-home/_pages/opportunity/x-project.md

                 <div class="callout-wrapper">
                     <div class="callout-left">
                         <h2 class="callout-title">Ready to join us for a life-changing summer internship?</h2>
-                        <p>Applications for 2019 are being received NOW.
-Interviews have begun!</p>
+                        <p>Applications for 2020 are being received NOW.
+Interviews will begin by the end of October!</p>
                         <br />
-                        <p>Deadline for Athletic Training and Sports Performance applications: February 1, 2019</p>
+                        <p>Deadline for Athletic Training and Sports Performance applications: February 1, 2020</p>
-                        <p>Deadline for ALL other applications: April 1, 2019</p>
+                        <p>Deadline for ALL other applications: April 1, 2020</p>
                         <p>(If after April 1st, contact project director at #937-903-8324.)</p>
                     </div>
                 <!-- End .callout-left -->